A fun-filled day is wonderful, but often leaves its mark on the next day – in a not-so-wonderful way. Parenting strategies for day-after-fun blues.

 A fun-filled day is a wonderful thing, but some times it leaves its mark on the next day – in a not-so-wonderful way.

-The morning went fine, but as the day continues…it becomes very evident that everyone is still very tired.
+The morning went fine, but as the day continues, it becomes evident that everyone is still very tired.

 Even this mama.

 We knew it was going to be this way.
-We chose to have a non-stop fun day and make all the memories we could.
-We chose to encourage and celebrate the joy of being a kid in the summer in a neighborhood filled with kids.
+And we chose to have a non-stop fun day and make all the memories we could.
+We intentionally chose to encourage and celebrate the joy of being a kid in the summer in a neighborhood filled with kids.

 You know what?
 It was worth it.
 No matter how hard today becomes.